ccsc-journal/ccsc-editor/docs/editors.md

 group: navigation
 ---
 # For Regional Editors
-If you are a regional editor, please join our [Google group](https://groups.google.com/forum/#!forum/ccsc-editors) for editing related discussions.
-You can also read past discussions.

 Note that we have switched to use __Latex__ for journal publication.
 The instructions regarding to final manuscript formatting have changed.